Nagai-S/moneybook-v-2/README.md

 ```
 $ cp env_file_model.txt .env
 ```
-and write necessary variables into .env.
+and write necessary variables on .env.

 ##  How to test
 ```